Skip to primary navigation Skip to content Skip to footer

 Conclusion

-This list is far from exhaustive, as incredible projects are being developed in all corners of this planet (South Africa, France, Argentina, and many more) and as the whisky world expands, new productions are surging in climates and latitudes that are very different from the historical lands of whisky, hence bringing their unique flavours to the game.
+This list is far from exhaustive, as incredible projects are being developed in all corners of this planet (South Africa, France, Argentina, and many more).
+As the whisky world expands, new productions are surging in climates and latitudes that are very different from the historical lands of whisky, bringing their unique flavours to the game.
 One thing is sure: these thriving developments make it an exciting time to travel around the whisky world.

 Finally, fancy learning more about whisky and exploring this fascinating industry even further?
 Check out our blog post about How to taste whisky at home?
 We believe it is an educational experiment you would love to put into practice.